-Author Notes: everyone seems to love these muffins. they are nice at breakfast or with tea. —sweet enough
+Everyone seems to love these muffins.
+They are nice at breakfast or with tea. —sweet enough

 Heather adapted these from a cake recipe she makes all the time, with great success.
 The muffins are extra-lemony: not only is the glaze made with both lemon juice and zest, but the batter also contains lemon zest.
 And the poppy seeds aren’t exactly shy.
 They congregate throughout the rich, buttery muffins like so many hundreds and thousands, providing each mouthful with a delicate crunch.
 We used a pastry brush to apply a generous amount of syrup to the muffins a few minutes after they came out of the oven. - A&M —The Editors

 each freshly squeezed lemon juice and sugar for glaze